 or the feminine form Florentia

-, which were derived from florens
+, which were derived from florens "prosperous, flourishing"

-was borne by many early Christian saints, and it was occasionally used in their honour through the Middle Ages... [more]
+was borne by many early Christian saints, and it was occasionally used in their honour through the Middle Ages.
+In modern times it is mostly feminine.... [more]

-From the Roman name Florianus
+From the Roman cognomen Florianus

-, a derivative of FLORUS
+, a derivative of Florus

 .
-Saint Florian, a martyr of the 3rd century, is the patron saint of Poland and Upper Austria.
+This was the name of a short-lived Roman emperor of the 3rd century.
+It was also borne by Saint Florian, a martyr of the 3rd century, the patron saint of Poland and Upper Austria.

-FRANCIS m & f English, French
+Francis m & f English, French

 English form of the Late Latin name Franciscus

-FRANÇOIS m French
+François m French